Oma's Asparagus With Easy Hollandaise Sauce (Spargel mit Sosse)

 • 2 large egg yolks

-• 1 tablespoon (15 milliliter) warm water
+• 1 tablespoon (15 milliliters) warm water

-• 1 tablespoon (15 milliliter) lemon juice
+• 1 tablespoon (15 milliliters) freshly squeezed lemon juice

-• salt, cayenne
+• salt and cayenne pepper

 Instructions: